The force-free twisted magnetosphere of a neutron star: Force-free magnetosphere with a toroidal field

 In order to avoid a discontinuity in the current altogether, a higher power relation must be taken for the toroidal function ($\sigma > 1$).
 In that case, the differential equation becomes non-linear and analytic solutions are no longer available.
 We observe that increasing the power $\sigma$ concentrates the toroidal field near the equator, and thus reduces its effect on the outlying poloidal field.
 This is the justification for taking $\sigma$ to be small but larger than 1, with the usual choice being $\sigma=1.1$ (Lander \& Jones 2009).
 However, we reiterate that the limiting case of $\sigma=1$ is also perfectly well-behaved for all our purposes.

 More generally, the Grad--Shafranov equation is a second-order non-linear inhomogeneous partial differential equation, and the existence and uniqueness of its solutions are not trivial matters.
 To be precise, in our case, equation (\ref{GSeqff}) is quasi-linear, since it is linear in the second (highest) derivatives.
 It can be written in the form $\Delta_{\rm GS} P = f(P)$.
 If $f'(P) \geqslant 0$, it is possible to use a maximum principle to prove local uniqueness of the solution (see Taylor 1996, chapter 14).
 However, this is not the case: since $\sigma \geqslant 1$, for any value of $P$ we have $f'(P) \leqslant 0$.
-Therefore, uniqueness of the solution of the Grad-Shafranov equation cannot be guaranteed in general.
+Therefore, uniqueness of the solution of the Grad--Shafranov equation cannot be guaranteed in general.
 For sufficiently small values of $T'(P)$, Bineau (1972) proved the uniqueness of force-free solutions, provided the solution domain is bounded and the field is not vanishing anywhere.
 Notwithstanding these complications, we were able to construct numerical solutions for a wide range of parameters without significant difficulty (up to some maximum value of $s$, as discussed later on).

-The strength of the magnetic field scales out in our calculations and our results do not explicitly depend on it.
-On the other hand, the \emph{relative} strength of the toroidal and poloidal fields is controlled by the parameter $s$, which has dimensions of $B_{\rm o}^{1-\sigma} R_\star^{1-2\sigma}$ in the units listed in Table \ref{table_dimensions}.
-The toroidal field is then given in units of $B_{\rm o}$, and its amplitude is determined by a combination of the values of the parameters $s$, $P_{\rm c}$ and $\sigma$.
+The overall strength of the magnetic field scales out in our calculations and our results do not explicitly depend on it.
+On the other hand, the \emph{relative} strength of the toroidal and poloidal fields is determined (non-linearly) by the parameters of the toroidal function $s$, $P_{\rm c}$ and $\sigma$.
+In the units listed in Table \ref{table_dimensions}, the parameter $s$ has dimensions of $B_{\rm o}^{1-\sigma} R_\star^{1-2\sigma}$, and the toroidal field is then given in units of $B_{\rm o}$.